wp-plugins/page-views-count/readme.txt

 == Upgrade Notice ==

+= 1.0.4.1 =
+Update you plugin now for 2 bug fixes - especially important to upgrade now if you use the WordPress SEO plugin.

 = 1.0.4 =
 Upgrade now for another admin panel intuitive app interface feature plus a Radio switch bug fix and Android platform bug fix